railwayapp/docs/src/docs/guides/services.md

 1. Right click on the service
 2. Choose `Update Info`
 3. Choose `Icon`
-4. Begin typing to see a list of available icons, pulled from our [devicons](https://devicons.railway.app/) service.
+4. Begin typing to see a list of available icons, pulled from our <a href="https://devicons.railway.app/" target="_blank">devicons</a>service.

 You can also access this configuration from the command palette.

-## FAQ

-### Why Can't I See My GitHub Repo?

-If you're unable to see your Github repos in the service creation flow, you might need to configure the Railway app on your connected GitHub account.
-Ensure that you have the requisite permissions for Railway's GitHub app.
-[You can configure the app by clicking this link.](https://github.com/apps/railway-app/installations/new)